-In 2019, the Company declared three quarterly dividend payments of CDN\$0.025 per share for a total annual dividend payment of CDN\$0.075 per share.
+Between June 2014 and September 2019, a total of \$271.1 million (C\$348.8 million) was returned to shareholders through a regular quarterly dividend payment.
 Dividend payments were suspended in the fourth quarter of 2019 following the positive FS for development of an underground mine at Karowe and after careful consideration of the best use of the Company's available cash.